-In Maryland, there are many conditions a person can have that qualifies them for a medical marijuana card, but some language in the law makes it uncertain for many patients if bipolar depression is a qualifying condition.
+In Maryland and Delaware, there are many conditions a person can have that qualifies them for a medical marijuana card, but some language in the law makes it uncertain for many patients if bipolar depression is a qualifying condition.
 In this post, we will focus on bipolar depression, what it is, if a person diagnosed with it is eligible for a medical marijuana card, and if marijuana can help.

 What is Bipolar Depression?

 Bipolar disorder, formerly called manic depression, is a mental health condition that causes extreme mood swings that include emotional highs (mania or hypomania) and lows (depression).

 When you become depressed, you may feel sad or hopeless and lose interest or pleasure in most activities.
 When your mood shifts to mania or hypomania (less extreme than mania), you may feel euphoric, full of energy or unusually irritable.
 These mood swings can affect sleep, energy, activity, judgment, behavior, and the ability to think clearly.

 Episodes of mood swings may occur rarely or multiple times a year.
 While most people will experience some emotional symptoms between episodes, some may not experience any.

 Although bipolar disorder is a lifelong condition, you can manage your mood swings and other symptoms by following a treatment plan.

 It is important to recognize the stress these swings can place on a person and those around them.
 If you or a loved one seem to go through periods of euphoria and hyper-productivity followed by an emotional crash, speak with your doctor or a mental health professional.

 Is Bipolar Depression A Maryland or Delaware Medical Marijuana Qualifying Condition?